Rat Park: Media interpretation

-Johann Hari, a journalist, gave a popular TED Talk about the results of the study.
-In it, he interpreted the studies to suggest that biological underpinnings are not the cause of addiction, instead shifting the etiology to a need for healthy relationships.
+Journalist Johann Hari gave a popular TED Talk about the results of the study in 2015.
+He interpreted Alexander's study as suggesting that biological underpinnings are not the cause of addiction, instead shifting the etiology to a lack of healthy relationships.
 The YouTube channel Kurzgesagt created and published a video based on Hari's book, which garnered over 19 million views.
 The channel later took down the video, stating that they improperly represented the evidence.

-Researchers have re-iterated that the results of Alexander's studies highlight issues with rat models kept in bare-bones lab environments, and help implicate the environment as a contributing factor to addiction.
-However, the media has overstated the studies' importance by suggesting it represents a paradigm shift in research, and that the environment is the only—or the key factor—in addiction.
+Researchers have reiterated that the results of Alexander's studies highlight concerns about observations of rats kept in bare-bones lab environments, and may implicate the environment as a contributing factor in addiction.
+However, it is suggested that the media has overstated the studies' importance by suggesting it represents a total paradigm shift in addiction research, since it is a mistake to conclude from the study that the environment is the only factor in addiction.